mithi/deep-blueberry/src/ch0-introduction.md

-This is curated collection of free places where you can start deep-learning.
+This is a curated collection of free places where you can start deep-learning.
 If you've always wanted to learn about deep-learning but don't know where to start, you might have stumbled upon the right place!

 - [Deep Learning Foundations](./ch1-deep-learning-foundations.md)
 - [Deep Computer Vision](./ch2-deep-computer-vision.md)